-The Becker onshore well at Summerland beach was drilled in the late 1800s, predating the creation of the Commission, regulatory agencies and well record keeping.
-The well, located in the surf zone, was not abandoned to modern standards and has a history of small but persistent oil leaks.
-Oil from the leaking well has been seen on the beach and in the ocean off Summerland Beach.
+The Becker onshore well at Summerland beach is a leaking legacy well that was drilled in the late 1800s, predating the Commission, regulatory agencies, and well record keeping.
+The well was not abandoned properly and has a history of leaking oil onto the beach and in the ocean off Summerland Beach.

 Summerland Seep Report Form

 Please use this form to report oil seeps or sheens at Summerland Beach in Santa Barbara County.